Elezebath/Eventos-Estrella-Website/README.md

 ## Credits

-- **Images**: Sourced from Google resources and optimized for web performance
+- **Images**le online resources and optimized for web performance
-- **Design Inspiration**: Used Google-recommended resources for design guidance
+- **Design Inspiration**: :  Used Google-recommended resources for design guidance

+## Copyright

+All images used in this repository are the property of their respective owners.
+No copyright infringement is intended.

+If you are the copyright holder and believe an image is used incorrectly, please contact me and I will remove it promptly.

 ## License

-This project is created for portfolio purposes and not intended for commercial use.
+This project is created for portfolio purposes only and is not intended for commercial use.

 ---

 *Designed and Developed by Aleena C R*